OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/identity-api-requirement-sets.md

 For information about Common API requirement sets, see [Office Common API requirement sets](office-add-in-requirement-sets.md).

-## IdentityAPI 1.1
+## IdentityAPI Preview

-The Single Sign On IdentityAPI 1.1 is the first version of the API.
-For details about this API, see the [SSO API reference](/office/dev/add-ins/develop/sso-in-office-add-ins#sso-api-reference) section of [Enable SSO in an add-in](/office/dev/add-ins/develop/sso-in-office-add-ins).
+For details about this API, see either the version that uses Promises at [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#getaccesstoken-options-) or the version that uses callbacks at [getAccessTokenAsync](/javascript/api/office/office.auth#getaccesstokenasync-options--callback-).

 ## See also